 Your dog may drool around other dogs because of anxiety.

 Often dogs tend to salivate when they see other dogs due to anxiety.
-It’s reasonable to occur separation anxiety on dogs once you bring him up for the first time.
+It’s reasonable to occur separation anxiety on dogs once you bring them up for the first time.

 It takes time to recover.
 When considering a young pup, he misses his mother.
 If you bring an adult one, he misses his family.

-So if the dogs have separation anxiety, they tend to drool when thy smell, meet, see other dogs.
+So if the dogs have separation anxiety, they tend to drool when they smell, meet, see other dogs.